GreenBuild

 While the pressure test is being undertaken, the opportunity is there to find the leaky areas which are allowing the air through the fabric of the building.

-This is normally done with thermal imaging, thermal anemometry and smoke.
+This is normally done simply by hand, or with thermal imaging, thermal anemometry and smoke.

 Smoke